crisp-im/crisp-sdk-android/README.md

 ![Crisp](./.github/logo_blue.png)

-Crisp is a multichannel customer support software that centralizes more than 10 different channels into one place.<br />
-Among those, chat support is a prominent channel companies choose to offer real-time customer support.<br />
+Crisp is a multichannel customer support software that centralizes more than 10 different channels into one place.
+Among those, chat support is a prominent channel companies choose to offer real-time customer support.

-With Crisp native mobile chat SDK for Android, companies can add a seamless support chat experience to their native mobile app.<br />
+With Crisp native mobile chat SDK for Android, companies can add a seamless support chat experience to their native mobile app.

 The chat widget also comes with help articles, AI chatbot builder and many other features built to help companies improve their customer support experience.

 # Crisp Chat SDK for Android